 An examination of the native and immigrant cultures residing within the boundaries of the United States, and a study of how those cultures interact with the Criminal Justice System.
 Students review theories of minority criminality and race relations in the United States.
-This course is offered online only during the spring semester.
 Prerequisites: Currently enrolled in the BCJ program or have the permission of the CJ/LS Department Chair.